Providing exceptional online & classroom training to Alabama, and beyond!

 Michelle has been training adults throughout the State of Alabama since 2013.
 Her qualifications include:

-We offer a number of educational courses and seminars that can benefit a variety of legal and support professionals: process servers, private investigators, paralegals and legal assistants.
+We offer a number of educational courses and seminars that can benefit a variety of legal and support professionals: notaries, process servers, private investigators, paralegals and legal assistants.

 Classes are offered online via live webinar We also host classroom (in-person) training in Huntsville and, occasionally, in Birmingham.
 We make sure that course material is accurate, easy to read and complies with current laws and best practice.
 You can register and pay online.
 You also have the option of calling or emailing us and we'll send you an invoice.